Esketiit/oojs-social-distancing/README.md

 # Alleviate Steven's Boredom During Social-Distancing

----

->Being trapped indoors has me wanting for some new TV series to watch.
-Let's build something using Object Oriented JavaScript to make a playlist of stuff I should binge while social distancing.
+**Being trapped indoors has me wanting for some new TV series to watch.
+Let's build something using Object Oriented JavaScript to make a playlist of stuff I should binge while social distancing.**

->
->Also, I watch a lot of TV so you're going to have to get creative...
+**Also, I watch a lot of TV so you're going to have to get creative...**

->
->*You can use the boilerplate files to test your code.*
+*You can use the boilerplate files to test your code.*

 ---